SweatyCrayfish/OpenLLM/README.md

 > [!NOTE]
 > To use the official Llama 2 models, you must gain access by visiting
+> For anyone who might become lost or confused, HF is a mechanism that facilitates access to Llama 2 on Hugging Face after you've been granted access by Meta.
+The process usually takes about 1-2 days to gain access to those models.
+Furthermore, each user has the ability to modify the repository by downloading it to their personal laptop and establishing a path to their downloaded model if necessary.
 > the [Meta AI website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and
 > accepting its license terms and acceptable use policy.
 You also need to obtain access to these
 > models on [Hugging Face](https://huggingface.co/meta-llama).
 Note that any Llama 2 variants can